 So I did, and that summer in Dublin my appreciation of James Joyce increased tenfold.

-And, I must admit, so did my love for Guinness on draft.
+And, I must admit, so did my capacity for Guinness on draft.

 Dana Susan Lehrman